-Almost month ago, Facebook started rolling out conversion measurement tool that would serve as a link and help online marketers in bridging the data gap between social ads and online sales.
+Almost a month ago, Facebook started rolling out a conversion measurement tool that would serve as a link and help online marketers in bridging the data gap between social ads and online sales.

 According to David Baser, Facebook‘s ads product manager: